What is GitHub Actions?

 .github/workflows/main.yml

-A workflow is a configurable automated process that will run one or more jobs in sequential or parallel order.
+A workflow is a configurable and automated process that will run one or more jobs in sequential or parallel order.
 It can be triggered by a repository event, manually or at a defined schedule.
 GitHub Actions will automatically run the workflow based on its configuration.
 You can define multiple workflow files inside the .github/workflows/ directory which will run in parallel order.

 Understanding the Workflow file